 Section 3.1.
 The Employer recognizes the Mt.
-Healthy Police Association as the sole and exclusive representative for all full-time employees in the bargaining unit as deemed certified by the Ohio State Employment Relations Board, as follows:
+Healthy Police Association as the sole and exclusive representative for all full-time employees in the bargaining unit as set forth in the certification issued by the Ohio State Employment Relations Board in case number 97-REP-03-0062, on October 3, 1997, as follows: